Table of contents:

 - Use only odorless white mineral oil

-- Apply a drop to moving areas (needle shaft, hook, bobbin case)
+- Apply a drop on moving parts (needle shaft, hook, bobbin case)

-- Always wipe off excess to avoid staining fabric
+- Always wipe off excess to avoid stains on fabric

 Recommended frequency: